 Utilizing Instagram to advertise your business is one of the smartest moves you can make.
 Over one billion people use Instagram every month – that’s an enormous audience to be interacting with, and one that can be targeted and customized to fit your business’ needs.

-As an increasingly influential social media platform, it can help you achieve greater brand awareness, engagement, and overall conversions.
+As an increasingly influential social media platform, advertising on Instagram can help you achieve greater brand awareness, engagement, and overall conversions.